rachelesmee/website/foss4guk2022local/index.md

 ## Keynote Presentations

-We have three great keynote presentations, which will be streamed to all the venues:
+We are delighted to have keynote presentations from three leading contibutors to open source GIS worldwide: Regina Obe, Tim Sutton, and Anita Graser (see above for details) - these will be streamed live to all the venues.

-- Regina Obe
-- Tim Sutton
-- Anita Graser

 ## Registration

-Registration will open nearer the event, but follow us on [Twitter](https://twitter.com/osgeouk) / [#FOSS4GUK](https://twitter.com/search?q=%23FOSS4GUK&src=typed_query), join our [mailing list](https://lists.osgeo.org/mailman/listinfo/uk) or keep an eye on here for more details.
+Registration will open soon, but in the meantime follow us on [Twitter](https://twitter.com/osgeouk) / [#FOSS4GUK](https://twitter.com/search?q=%23FOSS4GUK&src=typed_query), join our [mailing list](https://lists.osgeo.org/mailman/listinfo/uk), and keep an eye on this site for more details.

 The event is free to attend but we *strongly* encourage attendees (and/or their employers) to make a donation of £20 (more if you can afford or less if you can't) to one of these causes: